opvia/product-challenge/README.md

 At Opvia we do believe it’s important that all engineers have an appreciation for product and an ability to empathize with the end user.
 It may be that you are not a ‘product’ person.
 That’s OK.

-## How to do this step of the interview
+## How to complete this stage of the interview process

 1. Please clone this repo and use it as your starting point.
 This is a simple create-react-app featuring the blueprintjs table component https://blueprintjs.com/docs/#table
-2. Take your time to complete the problem below.
+2. Take your time to complete the 'Opvia product problem' below.
 It's up to you how you go about this!
 3. Invite *hfmw* to your own repo with your solution when you're done

 ## Opvia product problem